-The Co-operative Bank's CRR is positioned at B3/Not-Prime
+The Co-operative Bank's CRRs are positioned at B3/Not-Prime

-The CRR is one notch above the bank's standalone BCA of caa1.
+The long-term CRR is one notch above the bank's standalone BCA of caa1.
 The uplift derives from the buffer against default provided to the operating obligations by deposits, as the bank does not have bail-in-able debt.

-The CRR does not include any further uplift resulting from our expectations for low probability of government support.
+The long-term CRR does not include any further uplift resulting from our expectations for low probability of government support.